Research paper and people analyzing the work

 We support organisations design equity-centred programs, policies, research and learning.
 Our approach to research and learning is rebellious and anti-oppressive.

-In collaboration with the University of Bristol and the University of East London, we are offering up to 10 places on our signature Research Design for Social Impact course for small charities, community based organisations and volunteers whose work support historically underserved and global majority populations in the UK.
+Funded by UKRI, in collaboration with the University of Bristol and the University of East London, we are offering up to 20 places on our signature Research Design for Social Impact course for small charities, community-based organisations, social value practitioners, activists and volunteers whose work support historically underserved and global majority populations in the UK.

 We particularly welcome applications from people who belong to groups that are underrepresented in research careers, including: